 The abdomen is located between the chest and the pelvis and contains many internal organs including the liver, spleen, gallbladder, pancreas and kidneys.
-Pain within the abdomen can have many causes, all of which should be investigated by a veterinarian.
+Pain in the abdomen can have many causes, all of which should be investigated by a veterinarian.

 Symptoms of abdominal pain may not always be apparent, a hunched over appearance and/or pain when being touched in the abdominal area are both worrisome.
 Other symptoms may vary depending on the underlying cause.